 Department of Political Science, University of Amsterdam

 Author of Adam Smith: Systematic Philosopher and Public Thinker

 A podcast where I discuss the defining moral issues of our time with renowned experts from philosophy, economics, health, law, and public policy.
 Guests include Jonathan Wolff, Katharina Pistor, Joan Tronto, Florencia Luna, Dedrick Asante-Muhammed, and Daron Acemoglu.

-My research is in moral and political philosophy, political economy, applied ethics, American politics and political thought, and the philosophy of economics.
+My research is in moral and political philosophy, ethics and public policy, political economy, and the philosophy of economics.
 Press the the button for information on previous publications and a preview of forthcoming work.